ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Oblivious Relay Resource:

 : An intermediary that forwards encapsulated requests and responses between Clients and a single Oblivious Gateway Resource.
+In context, this can be referred to as simply a "relay".
   {: anchor="dfn-relay"}

 Oblivious Gateway Resource:

 : A resource that can receive an encapsulated request, extract the contents of that request, forward it to a Target Resource, receive a response, encapsulate that response, then return that response.
+In context, this can be referred to as simply a "gateway".
   {: anchor="dfn-gateway"}

 Target Resource: